QHFD: a Qualified HSA Funding Distribution

-Qualified HSA Funding Distribution (QHFD).
+QHFD (Qualified HSA Funding Distribution).
 What a fun term.

 If you are less than 59 years old and have an HSA, consider funding it with your IRA.
-Especially if an inherited IRA or there is basis in the IRA, as will be mentioned below.
+Especially if an inherited IRA or there is basis in the IRA mentioned below.

-Once in your life, the IRS gives you the opportunity to get Income in Respect to the Decedent out of your IRA and into your “stealth” IRA: your HSA.
+Once in your life, the IRS allows you to get Income in Respect to the Decedent out of your IRA and into your “stealth” IRA: your HSA.
 What is a Qualified HSA Funding Distribution?

 What is a Qualified HSA Funding Distribution (QHFD)?

 The advantages: this will reduce Required Minimum Distributions by about $300 the first year you take RMDs.
-The largest advantage is the ability to take pre-tax money and turn it into tax-free money.
+The most significant benefit is taking pre-tax money and turning it into tax-free money.

 Of course, this presumes you use the HSA to invest rather than as a slush fund for your qualified healthcare expenses.